Skip to main content

 Build a culture of growth and improvement.

 Encouraging accountability doesn’t mean expecting perfection—it means creating a culture where mistakes are acknowledged, corrected, and learned from.
-When youth are not shamed for failure, but encouraged to take responsibility and move forward, they develop a healthy relationship with improvement.
+When youth are not shamed for failure but encouraged to take responsibility and move forward, they develop a healthy relationship with improvement.
 This culture of accountability promotes humility and a growth mindset.

 For example, a teacher who allows students to revise failed assignments after reflecting on their mistakes teaches that responsibility also includes the courage to improve.
 This approach builds confidence and persistence rather than fear and procrastination.